Moonstroke/C-log/README.md

 the output easily.

-A number of output attributes allow to specify context information for the message (file name, line number, function name) or to enhance the output (colors!).
+A number of output attributes allow to specify context information for the message --file name, line number, function name-- or to enhance the output (colors!).

-A couple of functions allow to specify user-defined functions to acquire and release a thread lock; the system is thus safe to use in a multithreaded environment (where the log destination could be accessed concurrently).
+A couple of functions allow to specify user-defined functions to acquire and release a thread lock; the system is thus safe to use in a multithreaded environment where the log file could be accessed concurrently.

 **Summary table**